 5.07 – 10 G Monofilament Test

 According to the American Diabetes Association, all patients with diabetes should be screened for loss of protective sensation in their feet (peripheral neuropathy) when they are diagnosed and at least annually thereafter.
-With the right equipment, today these screens can be completed quickly and easily with a simple clinical Semmes-Weinstein test.
+With the right monofilament examination tools, such as a simple clinical Semmes-Weinstein test, these screens can be completed quickly and easily.

 The Semmes-Weinstein disposable monofilament wire and retractable monofilament are both ideal for detecting if a patient has lost protective sensation.
 We’re happy to provide you with both options:

 1. Reusable & retractable monofilaments in handy plastic cover - (Has 5 replacement filaments included)

 2. Packages of 20 disposable, one-time use monofilaments

 The 5.07 monofilament exerts 10 g of force when bowed into a C shape against the skin for 1 second.
 Patients who can’t reliably detect application of the 5.07, 10-gram monofilament to designated sites on the plantar surface of their feet are considered to have lost protective sensation.
 The Semmes-Weinstein monofilament kit is the best option for reliable, quick testing.
 Find additional steps and instructions below, and order your reliable and affordable reusable or disposable monofilaments today!

 - Place the patient in supine or sitting position with shoes and socks removed.